wiwa1978/blog-hugo-netlify/content/devops/2019-11-27-ACI_Terraform.md

 Check back your ACI Controller and you will notice that the Tenant and the underlying objects (in this case VRF and BD) are destroyed.

 Hope you had some fun with Terraform and ACI.
-You can check out the files in my [Github](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Terraform) repo.
+You can check out the files in my [Github](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Terraform/Simple) repo.
+A more complete example, where we create EPGs with contracts and filters between them, can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Terraform/Complex).

 In our next blog post, we will be integrating all this in a CI/CD pipeline with Gitlab.

 Hope to see you back!